euroargodev/argopy/docs/advanced-tools/stores/argofloat.rst

 If you are familiar with Argo float WMO numbers, you may be interested in using directly the Argo float store :class:`ArgoFloat`.

 This store aims to facilitate all Argo netcdf file load/read operations for a specific float.
 Whatever the Argo netcdf file location, local or remote, you can now delegate to **argopy** the burden of transfer protocol and GDAC paths handling.
-This store is primarily intended to be used by third party libraries or in workflow by operators and experts.

 All float store methods and properties are documented in the :class:`ArgoFloat` API page.